Amazon Fire Tablet Not Charging? Here’s How To Fix It

-The Amazon Fire is a terrific little tablet, available for an extremely reasonable price and with great Kindle integration.
-Unfortunately, many models of the Kindle Fire have had persistent problems when charging.
+Unfortunately, many models of the Kindle Fire have a known consistent and persistent design problem that Amazon seems to have had difficulty in shaking.
+Specifically, the Fires have a tendency for their chargers to go bad in one way or another, so that the devices (while perfectly functional in all software and most physical aspects) have a hard time taking a charge.
 Tablets that won’t charge are truly aggravating; the Fire, like all tablets, depends on battery power to run and if the battery won’t charge then you won’t be getting a lot of use out of your device.
-Fortunately, there are several troubleshooting approaches you can take to figuring out the source of your charging problems, and in this brief tutorial I’m going to show you how to do it.
+Fortunately, there are several troubleshooting approaches you can take to figuring out the source of your charging problems, and in this brief tutorial I’m going to show you how to solve this I will also discuss some precautions to take to avoid developing “charger port rot”, the underlying cause of many of these charging problems.
+I’ll also go over some MacGyver-style fixes that can resolve some charger port problems.
+Finally, I’ll provide a few guides to full-fledged repair of charger-related components on your Fire.

-When a tablet won’t charge, there are basically four possible sources of the problem.
+When a tablet won’t charge, there are four possible sources of the problem.
 First, there can be a configuration/software problem.
 Second, there can be a problem with the battery itself.
-Third, problems with the charger.
-Last but in the case of the Fire far from least, there might be a problem with the charging port on the tablet.
+Third, there can be problems with the charging adapter or cable.
+Lastly, there might be a problem with the physical charging port on the tablet.
 We’ll look at each of these possibilities in turn.

 Test the outlet